grygoryshyn/Ebb-app/privacy.md

 ## Notifications

 Reminders are scheduled and delivered entirely on your device using iOS's local notification system.
-Nothing about your goals is transmitted anywhere to produce them.
+Nothing about your moments is transmitted anywhere to produce them.
 You can revoke notification permission at any time in iOS Settings.